dwkwan/Lyrics_For_Learning/README.md

 ### **Linguistic Breakdown and Highlighting of Words**

 When a user selects a specific word from a song, the linguistic breakdown is fetched from the external Words API.
 The JS script will then create a menu based the number of entries available for the word.
 When a user clicks on one of the entries, the script will then see what sections are available for that entry (ex: "Definition", "Synonyms", "Examples").
 The available sections and their content will populate a dynamic tabbed interface for the user to browse.
 In addition, the word is highlighted in the lyrics.
-This was made possible by first parsing the lyrics and adding span elements around words that appear in the "Pick a Word To Explore" list.
+This was made possible by first parsing the lyrics and adding span elements around words that appear in the "Pick a word to explore!" list.
 The spans have aligned classes added to them that allow them to be targeted and thus highlighted when a word is selected.

 # ![linguistic-breakdown-and-highlighting-of-words](https://i.imgur.com/qI3nK1G.png)